aws-samples/serverless-patterns/lambda-durable-bedrock-async-invoke-cdk/README.md

 This pattern shows how to use AWS Lambda durable functions to orchestrate [Amazon Bedrock Async Invoke](https://docs.aws.amazon.com/bedrock/latest/APIReference/API_runtime_StartAsyncInvoke.html) for AI video generation.
 The durable function starts an Amazon Nova Reel video generation job, then polls for completion using `waitForCondition` with exponential backoff.
 During each polling interval the function suspends execution entirely, incurring zero compute charges while Bedrock processes the video.

-Without durable functions this pattern would require a separate polling mechanism such as Step Functions, EventBridge rules, or a cron-based poller.
+Without durable functions this pattern would require separate polling mechanism such as in-process waiting (charging for idle time) or additional infrastructure for orchestration or cron schedules.
 Here the entire workflow is a single, linear function that reads top-to-bottom.

 Learn more about this pattern at Serverless Land Patterns: [https://serverlessland.com/patterns/lambda-durable-bedrock-async-invoke](https://serverlessland.com/patterns/lambda-durable-bedrock-async-invoke)